 Feminism’s achievements regarding violence against women are a key target for the fathers’ rights movement.
-This article provides an overview of the impact of the fathers’ rights movement on men’s violence against women.
+This journal article (below) provides an overview of the impact of the fathers’ rights movement on men’s violence against women.
 It documents the ways in which fathers’ rights groups in Australia have influenced changes in family law, which privilege parental contact over safety, particularly through moves toward a presumption of children’s joint residence.
 They have attempted to discredit female victims of violence, to wind back the legal protections available to victims and the sanctions imposed on perpetrators, and to undermine services for the victims of men’s violence.

 Citation: Flood, Michael.
 (2010).
 ‘Fathers’ Rights’ and the Defense of Paternal Authority in Australia.
 Violence Against Women, 16(3), 328-347.

 Please see below for the full article, in PDF.
 A partial summary of the article also is below.

 The fathers’ rights movement

 - (Separated) Fathers as deprived of their ‘rights’…

 - FR groups overlap with ‘men’s rights’ groups.
 And have links to conservative Christian groups.

 - Comprised of angry and hurting men (and women), who’ve come through;

 - Loss of contact with children

 - Re-establish authority and control over ex-partners and children;